ahsanshabbir797/inventory-management-system/inventory-management-system/README.md

 - **Error Handling**: Practice exception handling for robust code.

 This project provides hands-on practice with the concepts you’ve learned while focusing on logic-based development.

+## Instructions

+- Please create the docker image of the template provided in the repository.
+- You can use DevContainer to write your code.
+- The basic requirement is the console based project but if anyone wants to extend it with more features, he can go for it.
+For a basic GUI, `streamlit` can be used.
+We have already added it in the packages.